How to Use This Calculator

 Do I need to itemize deductions to claim homeownership tax benefits?

 Yes, to claim deductions for mortgage interest, property taxes, and mortgage insurance premiums, you must itemize your deductions on Schedule A of Form 1040.
-If your total itemized deductions are less than your standard deduction, you won't realize additional tax savings from these homeownership benefits.
+If your total itemized deductions are less than the standard deduction ($29,200 for married filing jointly in 2024), you will not realize additional tax savings from these homeownership benefits.